Cargo scanning: Neutron activation systems

 Examples of neutron activation systems include: pulsed fast neutron analysis (PFNA), fast neutron analysis (FNA), and thermal neutron analysis (TNA).
-All three systems are based on neutron interactions with the inspected items and examining the resultant gamma rays to determine the elements being radiated.
+All three systems are based on neutron interactions with the inspected items and examining the resultant gamma rays to determine the elements being irradiated.
 TNA uses thermal neutron capture to generate the gamma rays.
 FNA and PFNA use fast neutron scattering to generate the gamma rays.
 Additionally, PFNA uses a pulsed collimated neutron beam.
 With this, PFNA generates a three-dimensional elemental image of the inspected item.